jflamy/owlcms4/docs/Refereeing.md

 ![refereeingSetup](img\equipment\refereeingSetup.jpg)

 The keys or buttons on the keypads are programmed to send key sequences.
 The decision display is waiting for these keypresses.
+You must click in the black area to make sure that the keypresses are seen by the browser.

-- 1 will be interpreted as a red from referee 1, and 2 will be interpreted as a white.
+- 1 will be interpreted as a white from referee 1, and 2 will be interpreted as a red.

-- 3 will be interpreted as a red from referee 2, and 4 will be interpreted as a white.
+- 3 will be interpreted as a white from referee 2, and 4 will be interpreted as a red.

-- Finally, 5 will be interpreted as a red from referee 3, and 6 will be interpreted as a white.
+- Finally, 5 will be interpreted as a white from referee 3, and 6 will be interpreted as a red.

   ### Notes for Raspbery Pi users with Delcom keypads

   If you bought industrial-strength Delcom keypads (shown in the picture above) **and** are connecting them to a Raspberry Pi,  be aware that Delcom has unfortunately [introduced a bug in its device drivers](http://www.delcomproducts.com/webnote.asp?id=3) that prevents the operating system from recognizing their devices on *Raspberry Pi* (and likely other Linux distributions).

-  To emphasize, there is **no** **issue** with using the Delcom keypads on Windows or ChromeOS laptops or machines.
+  To emphasize, there is **no** **issue** with using the Delcom keypads on Windows or ChromeOS laptops.
 Indeed, the picture above shows a Windows miniPC.

   Unfortunately, the workarounds proposed by Delcom by only work for newer devices.
 If you have Delcom keypads with firmware older than version 52,